Coupon-eligible converter box: Implementing the program

 An initial funding of $990 million was expected to allow all US households an opportunity to apply for the coupons, which expired 90 days after they were mailed.
 After that money was used up, $510 million in additional funds was available to households that stated they did not already subscribe to cable or satellite television services.
 Neither allotment had a means test.

 The NTIA planned to start processing coupon requests a year before the original transition date of February 17, 2009; 2.4 million people had applied for 4.7 million coupons, out of an estimated 13 million homes that still received television with an antenna.

 By the end of 2008, the New York Times said "about 40 million coupons have been requested, but to date 16 million have been redeemed, compared with an estimated 35 million televisions that will lose a signal."
 Institutions, such as retirement homes, were initially excluded from the program; while this was partially remedied (to allow one coupon per retirement-home resident), prisons, homeless shelters and residential hotels remained disqualified from the coupon program.

 On January 4, 2009, the NTIA began placing coupon requests on a waiting list after the program reached its maximum allowed funding.
 Only after unredeemed coupons expire could new requests be fulfilled.
 By January 7, NTIA's waiting list included just under a million requested coupons.
 A week later, the list had grown to two million coupons.

 On January 7, both Consumers Union and Representative Ed Markey of Massachusetts (who headed the U.S. House Energy and Commerce Committee’s telecom subcommittee) advocated that the February 17, 2009 analog shutoff date be postponed, due to the lack of coupons and NTIA's inability to handle the expected public enquiries.
 On January 8, President-Elect Barack Obama's transition team contacted key legislators to express support for a delay, largely because of problems funding coupons for converters.
 The delay passed early in February (see below).

 Specifications

 The NTIA Specification is arranged in three categories, describing required, permitted, and disqualifying features.

 Absolute requirements

-These features were absolutely required, but varied in the way they are provided by the box.
+The following features were required, but could be provided by the box in various ways.